 Marina’s humanitarian efforts extend back to the early years of her concert career in Yugoslavia when she routinely raised funds for the restoration of Serbian Orthodox Churches after the fall of communism.
 Her efforts were recognized by the Patriarch of the Serbian Orthodox Church, who bestowed upon her one of their highest honors, the “Gramata” award.
 Marina continues to support the Serbian Orthodox Church in America by raising funds for the restoration of the historic St. Sava Cathedral in New York City.

 Marina was selected as a recipient of the prestigious Ellis Island Medal of Honor in 2014.
 She was honored “for her outstanding achievements and humanitarian efforts in building bridges among diverse cultures and nations through her music”.
+Marina is considered a heroic icon in her homeland of Serbia where she was awarded Serbia’s highest diplomatic honor, the Knighthood of St. Sava for Diplomatic Pacifism.
 Marina was chosen to open the International Literary Peace Award in Dayton, Ohio in 2015, which was also the 20th Anniversary of the historic Dayton Peace Accords which ended the bloodiest conflict in Europe since World War II.
 Marina in 2017, also opened the Commemoration Program at West Point honoring the 72nd Anniversary of the Liberation of Auschwitz.